 Min Time from prev (s) The minimum amount of time, in seconds, between an object crossing the previous tripwire to crossing this tripwire, for an alarm to occur.
-The training utility optimizes the value when you optimize the category settings (see object crossing the previous tripwire to crossing this tripwire, for an alarm to occur.
-The training utility optimizes the value when you optimize the category settings (see
+The training utility optimizes the value when you optimize the category settings (see Optimize Category Settings, on page 28).

-Optimize Category Settings, on page 28).
+Max time from prev (s) The maximum amount of time, in seconds, between an object crossing the previous tripwire to crossing this tripwire, for an alarm to occur.
+The training utility optimizes the value when you optimize the category settings (see Optimize Category Settings, on page 28).